Battle of Culloden: Aftermath

-Following the military success won by their forces, the British government enacted laws to further integrate Scotland, specifically the Scottish Highlands, with the rest of Britain.
-Members of the Episcopal clergy were required to give oaths of allegiance to the reigning Hanoverian dynasty.
-The Heritable Jurisdictions (Scotland) Act 1746 ended the hereditary right of landowners to govern justice upon their estates through barony courts.
-Prior to the Act, feudal lords (which included clan chiefs) had considerable judicial and military power over their followers such as the oft-quoted power of "pit and gallows".
-Lords who were loyal to the government were greatly compensated for the loss of these traditional powers.
-For example, the Duke of Argyll was given £21,000.
-The lords and clan chiefs who had supported the Jacobite rebellion were stripped of their estates, which were then sold and the profits were used to further trade and agriculture in Scotland.
-The forfeited estates were managed by factors.
-Anti-clothing measures were taken against the Highland dress by an Act of Parliament in 1746.
-The result was that the wearing of tartan was banned except as a uniform for officers and soldiers in the British Army and later landed men and their sons.

 Commemoration

 There appears to have been little interest in commemorating the battle before the 1840s.
 The Inverness Couriers account of the events surrounding the centenary in the spring of 1846 suggests that they had a recreational dimension, but as the century progressed, commemoration became more solemn and elegiac.
 Thoughts turned to erecting a physical memorial, and in 1849, a foundation stone for a Culloden monument was laid on the battlefield.
 By 1852, the project had been abandoned due to a lack of funds.
 A memorial stone carved by Edward Power in 1858 was eventually incorporated into the cairn erected on the battlefield in 1881.
 An annual commemoration ceremony under the auspices of the Gaelic Society of Inverness began in 1925, and a major event, attended by up to 500 people, marked the 200th anniversary of the battle in 1946.